fbreitwieser/krakenuniq/paper.md

 to run KrakenUniq on very large datasets and huge databases on virtually any computer, even a laptop, while providing the same very high classification accuracy as the previous system.

+# Statement of need

+KrakenUniq software classifies reads from metagenomic samples to establish which organisms are present in the samples and estimate their abundance.
+The software is widely-used used by researchers and clinicians in medical diagnostics, microbiome and environmental studies.

 # Introduction

 The GenBank genome repository currently contains over 400,000 prokaryotic genomes and over